dynamix77/foxfuel_leadgen/docs/user_manual.md

 **Troubleshooting:**

+- **"Bigin authentication not configured"**:
+  - For OAuth: Ensure all three (CLIENT_ID, CLIENT_SECRET, REFRESH_TOKEN) are set
+  - For Access Token: Ensure BIGIN_ACCESS_TOKEN is set

+- **"OAuth token refresh failed"**:
+  - Verify client ID, secret, and refresh token are correct
+  - Check that refresh token hasn't been revoked
+  - Ensure scopes are correct in Zoho API Console

+- **"Invalid token"**:
-- **"Invalid token"**: Verify token is copied correctly, check for extra spaces
+  - Verify token is copied correctly, check for extra spaces
-- **"Unauthorized"**: Token may have expired, generate new token
+  - For access tokens: Token may have expired, generate new token or switch to OAuth

+- **"Unauthorized"**:
+  - Token may have expired (access tokens expire after ~1 hour)
+  - Refresh token may have been revoked
+  - Check token permissions/scopes

+- **"Insufficient permissions"**:
-- **"Insufficient permissions"**: Ensure token has required scopes
+  - Ensure token has required scopes (Accounts, Contacts, Deals, Settings)
+  - Regenerate token with correct scopes

-- **"API endpoint not found"**: Verify Bigin instance URL is correct
+- **"API endpoint not found"**:
+  - Verify BIGIN_BASE_URL is correct (typically `https://www.zohoapis.com/bigin/v2`)
+  - Check your Bigin instance documentation for correct API URL

 ### 9.4 Automation and Scheduling